jpgmv1998/reproducible_paper_template/README.md

   * `ExportTimeProcessing.R` - an R script to store ExportTimeProcessing function used to calculate and export the time of processing of each R script.

-### `Data`

-## Script templates and examples

-### `Code`
+### `data`

-All files inside this folder should be in version control and committed regularly when changes are made.
+The default of this folder is to ignore all subfolders that normally contain large files (`data/raw2clean/datasetName_dataSource/input`; `data/raw2clean/datasetName_dataSource/output`; `data/projectSpecific`).
+However, if your project only has small files respecting [GitHub limits](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/what-is-my-disk-quota) (in my experience this is a rare case) you can have everything in the version control (which is ideal) just by removing the `.gitignore` files inside the `data` subfolders and adjusting the `.gitignore` in the root removing `.Rdata` and `.RData` patterns.

 * `raw2clean` - a folder containing:

     * one `datasetName_raw2clean.R` R script for each dataset folder in `data/raw2clean`.
-The goal of each script is to read the file(s) in the `data/raw2clean/datasetName_dataSource/input` folder,  perform simple cleaning tasks, and save the cleaned data in the `data/raw2clean/datasetName_dataSource/output` folder preferably in `.Rdata` format.
-This template contains one template script and three example scripts:
+The goal of each script is to read the file(s) in the `data/raw2clean/datasetName_dataSource/input` folder,  perform simple cleaning tasks, and save the cleaned data in the `data/raw2clean/datasetName_dataSource/output` folder preferably in `.Rdata` format (raster is an exception and should be saved as `.tif` format).

-      * `code/raw2clean/_template_datasetName_raw2clean.R` - an R script containing only the general structure of this type of file.
-      * `code/raw2clean/_example_muniDivision2015_raw2clean.R` - a real example of a raw2clean R script with spatial data as input.
-      * `code/raw2clean/_example_priorityMuniAmazon_raw2clean.R` - a real example of a raw2clean R script with tabular data as input (.txt format).
-      * `code/raw2clean/_example_prodesDeforestationAmazon_raw2clean.R` - a real example of a raw2clean R script with tabular data as input (.pdf format).

-    * `masterfile_raw2clean.R` - an R script to source all raw2clean R scripts in the desired sequence.
-This template contains the template version `_template_masterfile_raw2clean.R` and one example version `_example_masterfile_raw2clean.R`.
+    * `_masterfile_raw2clean.R` - an R script to source all raw2clean R scripts and specify the order when relevant.

     * `timeProcessing_raw2clean.csv` - a csv file containing the time each script took to run.
-This template contains the example version `_example_timeProcessing_raw2clean.csv`.

 * `projectSpecific` - a folder containing:

     * possibly multiple subfolders, if the project has more than one base sample for analysis (e.g one sample at the municipality level and the other at the individual level).
 Each subfolder should contain:

       * `sampleConstruction_projectSpecific_subfolderName.R` - an R script to create the samples of interest (e.g. panel, cross-section, spatial).
-This template contains the template version `_template_sampleConstruction_projectSpecific_subfolderName.R` and one example `_example_sampleConstruction_projectSpecific_muniLevel.R`.

       * multiple R scripts with pattern `variableTheme_projectSpecific_subfolderName.R` to extract/create the variables of interest using one or more data files from `data/raw2clean/datasetName_dataSource/output`, and merge with the relevant sample.
-This template contains one template script and two example scripts:

-        * `code/raw2clean/_template_variableTheme_projectSpecific_subfolderName.R` - an R script containing only the general structure of this type of file.
-        * `code/raw2clean/_example_priorityMuniAmazon_projectSpecific_muniLevel.R` - a real example of a projectSpecific R script.
-        * `code/raw2clean/_example_prodesDeforestationAmazon_projectSpecific_muniLevel.R` - a real example of a projectSpecific R script.

-      * `sampleAnalysis_subfolderName.R` - an R script to combine all relevant files in `data/projectSpecific/subfolderName` into a single `sampleAnalysis_subfolderName.Rdata` file.
-This template contains the template version `_template_sampleAnalysis_subfolderName.R` and one example `_example_sampleAnalysis_muniLevel.R`.
+      * `sampleForAnalysis_typeOfSample_subfolderName.R` - an R script to combine all relevant files in `data/projectSpecific/subfolderName` into a single `sampleForAnalysis_typeOfSample_subfolderName.Rdata` file for each type of sample like: spatial, crossSection, panel, etc.

-      * `masterfile_projectSpecific_subfolderName.R` - an R script to source all projectSpecifc/subfolderName R scripts in the desired sequence.
-This template contains the template version `_template_projectSpecific_subfolderName.R` and one example version `_exampleprojectSpecific_muniLevel.R`.
+      * `_masterfile_projectSpecific_subfolderName.R` - an R script to source all projectSpecifc/subfolderName R scripts in the desired sequence.

       * `timeProcessing_projectSpecific_subfolderName.csv` - a csv file containing the time each script took to run.
-This template contains the example version `_example_timeProcessing_projectSpecific_muniLevel.csv`.

-* `analysis` - a folder containing some subfolders like (pending addition of examples and templates):
+* `analysis` - a folder, that may need more adaptations accordingly to the project, containing some subfolders like:

   * `maps` - to generate maps when using spatial data.